-I’ve recently finished Level 1 of Jillian Michaels’ 30 Day Shred challenge and thought I’d let you know how I’m getting on so far and share some information for those thinking about trying it for themselves.
+I’ve recently finished Level 1 of the 30 Day Shred challenge by Jillian Michaels and thought I’d let you know how I’m getting on so far and share some information for those thinking about trying it for themselves.

 As many of you will know in less than two months I’m heading to San Diego for a marketing internship through The Saltire Foundation so I was really keen to get myself bikini ready before heading over.
 I’m already quite into the healthy lifestyle and eating well really isn’t a problem for me, but exercise seems to be one of those things that I’ve just never managed to consistently commit to.
 Enter the 30 Day Shred challenge.
 Just 20 minutes of intensive exercise a day, next to no equipment (weights and a mat) needed, how hard could it be?

-With 3 levels of varying intensity workouts in just 30 days (not including rest days) Jillian Michaels’ 30 Day Shred challenge promises to have you ‘shredded’ in next to no time with seemingly simplistic exercises like basic crunches and jumping jacks.
+If you’re looking to get shredded fast the 3 levels of varying intensity workouts (not including rest days) in the 30 Day Shred challenge promise to have you fighting fit in next to no time.
+The seemingly simplistic exercises like basic crunches and jumping jacks are carried out at a high intensity over a period of 30 minutes.
 Operative word there being seemingly.

 Flash forward to the end of day 1 and I was feeling less shredded and more ready to give up and die.
 Anywhere with air con would have sufficed.
 Day 2 I learned from my mistakes and kept the window open.
 By day 3 and 4 I was having real pain walking, and actually went as far as rearranging a date to somewhere closer to home so there was less crawl distance.
 Don’t let me put you off here, pain is good, because pain means change (listen to me turning into Jillian already!)